sidecartridge/sidecart-site-dev-docs/getting_started.md

 {:toc}
 </details>

-## Prerequisites for Power Users
+## Prerequisites for All Users

 ### Skills
-To begin with the SidecarT board, **power users are required to have a minimum experience with computers**.
+To begin with the SidecarT board, **all users are required to have a minimum experience with computers**.
 Power on, power off, and basic knowledge of how to use a computer is enough to get started.
 However, it’s desirable for users to be familiar with the Atari ST computer series, its hardware, and software.

 ### Hardware
 Users will need the following hardware: